-Diego Simeone's men responded well from their loss against Rubin Kazan with a win over Valladolid, while there was important wins for Valencia, Malaga, and EspanyolSEVILLA 3-1 DEPORTIVO
+Diego Simeone's men responded well from their loss against Rubin Kazan with a win over Valladolid, meanwhile there was important wins for Valencia, Malaga, and EspanyolSEVILLA 3-1 DEPORTIVO

-New Deportivo coach Fernando Vazquez got off to a losing start as boss as he saw his side go down 3-1 at Sevilla on Friday evening.
+New Deportivo coach, Fernando Vazquez, got off to a losing start as boss as he saw his side go down 3-1 to Sevilla on Friday evening.

 The visitors had a few opportunities to grab a goal back in the second half, but Sevilla held on for the three points.

 Celta Vigo succumbed to their third defeat in a row on Saturday as they were defeated 3-1 by Getafe at Coliseum Alfonso Perez.

 It was an uphill task for the visitors from early on as they went behind after just 10 minutes.
 A poor pass from Gustavo Cabral saw Abdel Barrada intercept the ball and slide through to Adrian Colunga, who fired a left-footed strike past goalkeepe, Javi Varas.

 Augusto Fernandez headed home from Roberto Lago's cross to draw the visitors level after 20 minutes.
 However, Getafe edged ahead once again 15 minutes later when Diego Castro was in the right place at the right time to scrappily finish after the ball had been cleared off the line.

 The Madrid-based side took the match further beyond Celta just before half time when Federico Fernandez bulleted a header in from a corner kick, ensuring more La Liga misery for the visitors.